Created with data from the MTA.

 ● Dot size corresponds to the number of riders entering each station within a 24 hour period.

 ● Larger dots are for busier stations.
 Smaller dots are for less busy stations.

-How are movements through the New York City subway analogous to rhythmic breathing?
+Movements through the New York City subway are analogous to rhythmic breathing.

 The 424 subway stations and 665 miles of track are analogous to the human circulatory system.
-Every weekday, the subway carries 5.4 million people, mostly commuters (c.2018).
+Every weekday pre-coronavirus, the subway carried 5.4 million people, mostly commuters.
 This daily commute is highly ordered, structured, and rhythmic – as Manhattan’s population swells during the daily commute and then contracts by night.
 Each passenger symbolizes the movement of a single red blood cell.
 With each paycheck, the oxygen of capitalism flows from the heart of Manhattan to the cellular homes in the outer boroughs.

 Commuting patterns mirror the rhythmic expansion and contraction of the human body while breathing.
 By contrasting weekday and weekend ridership patterns, we detect the city’s respiratory system.